shubhankarb180/MyReads-book-app/README.md

-# MyReads - An Book Tracking usint React
+# MyReads - An Book Tracking using React

 This is a project repo for Front-End Nanodegree Project.
 It is a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
 In this application, the main page displays a list of "shelves" each of which contains a number of books.
 The three shelves or categories shown are:

 * Currently Reading
 * Want to Read
 * Read

 You can search the books and categorize them according to your need.
 You can move your books from one shelf to the other.
+For reference to search, check the Search_Terms file.

 ## Run the App